This tour runs from April to October inclusive. Note: a two day version is available all year round.

 Culloden House – Bonnie Prince Charlie used Culloden House as his lodging and HQ prior to the fateful battle on Culloden Moor.
 As such, Culloden House featured heavily in Outlander towards the end of series and book two.

-Afternoon Tea at Culloden House– you may wish to enjoy an indulgent Afternoon Tea in the magnificent Adam’s Drawing Room; a feast of cakes, pudding, scones and sandwiches.
+Afternoon Tea at Culloden House– you may wish to enjoy an indulgent Afternoon Tea in the magnificent Adam’s Drawing Room; a feast of cakes, pudding, scones and sandwiches (price not included in your tour).
 If you’d like us to reserve this for you as part of your Outlander Experience, please let us know.

 The Standing Stones and prehistoric burial cairns were built 4000 years ago and include the famous ‘split stone’.
 It’s these stones near Culloden Battlefield, where the sounds of battle would have been heard on that fateful day when Jamie and Claire said goodbye.